puppetlabs/cppbestpractices/01-Getting-Started.md

 We use all of C++11 except for std::regex, as GCC 4.8 doesn’t support it.
 Once we update our tooling to use a newer version of GCC, we’ll likely bump our language support to C++14.

-We also use [CMake](http://www.cmake.org/) for our project build system - usually to generate Makefiles that work for your target platform - so you’ll some understanding of how it works is helpful.
+We also use [CMake](http://www.cmake.org/) for our project build system - usually to generate Makefiles that work for your target platform - so having some understanding of how it works is helpful.

 ## The C++ Language